KenKundert/nestedtext/doc/basic_syntax.rst

 ================

 *NestedText* files should be encoded with `UTF-8
-<https://en.wikipedia.org/wiki/UTF-8>`_.
-The top-level object must not be
+<https://en.wikipedia.org/wiki/UTF-8>`_ and should end with a newline.
+The
-indented.
+top-level object must not be indented.

 The name used for the file is arbitrary but it is tradition to use a .nt suffix.
 If you also wish to further distinguish the file type